Reading time: 5 minutes

 - Living costs – Calculate your family’s normal expenses for food, clothing, travel, holidays and petrol.

-- Regular expenses – Include regular household expenses, utility bills, medical and home insurance, school fees and childcare costs.
+- Regular expenses – Include your regular household expenses, utility bills, medical and home insurance, school fees and childcare costs.

 - Housekeeper and maintenance costs – Estimate how much it would cost to perform the unpaid duties you undertake, such as home maintenance, gardening, cleaning and child minding.